-- Will you go that extra mile to get the support from parents?
+- Will you go that extra mile to get support from parents?

-"Recently I got a phone call from my daughter's German teacher.
+"Recently, I got a phone call from my daughter's German teacher.
 She mentioned that she had done exceptionally well in her exam and that she was really pleased with her.
 This made my day even though it had been a difficult one.
-I thought about it after and I couldn't help but smile for all the times I had done that to other parents.
+I thought about it after, and I couldn't help but smile at all the times I had done that to other parents.
 A little phone call like that can really motivate children in class too, so it is something I try and do as often as possible.
-Other ways I try and show parents how well their child is doing are things like star of the day, where they get a certificate for working hardest or being the best behaved during the day."
+Other ways I try and show parents how well their child is doing are things like the star of the day, where they get a certificate for working hardest or being the best behaved during the day.

 "On top of this, I have also asked parents to come in during special creative days in the past, where the children can show off their skills to their parents on specific projects during the day.
 These have been a great success."